 Emmy Lou writes home from NY, where she’s looking for work.

 USSR occupies Lithuania, Latvia, and Estonia.
 [Part of Non-Aggression Pact deal with Germany.
 Diego in his Hoy article about Finland at the end of 1939, explained the need for a buffer.]

 Date on the Pflueger plans for the City College gyms.
-(The plans don't annotate whether the bas-reliefs of athletes on the two gyms were designed by Sargent Johnson, but later TLP note confirms it was Johnson.)
+(The plans don’t annotate whether the bas-reliefs of athletes on the two gyms were designed by Sargent Johnson, but later TLP note confirms it was Johnson.)